ygorml/ygorml/README.md

 </p>

 ## 💼 What do I do?
 I am currently working as Brazilian Navy Officer, ranked as First Lieutenant (LTJG).
 Actually involved in Naval Operations Planning and Electronics Maintenance.

+I combine analytical skills, ability to work in team environments, and attention to details.
+Former in charge of Division of Planning and Electronics Maintenance from "Fragata Liberal", where I was responsible for a thirty-two men team.

 In addition, I build mobile apps using Flutter SDK and develop solutions to everyday problems using tools like Python, Arduino and Raspberry Pi.
 Furthermore, I acquired some skills in Graphic Design, using Illustrator, Photoshop and After Effects (Motion Design).
 These skills help me in UX/UI design, social media content creation and advertising.

 I recently started my studies in Data Science and Artificial Intelligence, where I hope to create robust solutions, always striving for technical rigor and precision, which are mine characteristics.